rajinder-yadav/react-redux-booklist/README.md

 Before registering a reducer with the Redux store, it is a good idea to combine them all using `combineReducers` function.

-The `combineReducers` function is what untimately defines the share of the application state in the Redux store.
+The `combineReducers` function is what untimately defines the shape of the application state in the Redux store.

 ### src/reducers/index.js